deepakpatiyal/core/issue_template.md

 ### Steps to reproduce
-1.
+1. I my using android owncloud app 1.6
-2.
+2. my smartphone  android version Is 4.4.2
-3.
+3. not able to sync files

 ### Expected behaviour
-Tell us what should happen
+android app should sync my images/files To cloud

-### Actual behaviour
+### Actual behaviourMy
-Tell us what happens instead
+app uploads the file as 1%...10%...&...100% buT after this it show error
 ### Server configuration
 **Operating system**: